jqnfxa/Dungeon/lib/googletest/docs/gmock_cook_book.md

 ### Writing New Polymorphic Matchers

-Expanding what we learned above to *polymorphic* matchers is now just as simple as adding templates in the right place.
+Expanding what we learned above to *polymorphic* matchers is now just as simple as adding templates in the RIGHT place.

 ```cpp